 From seafarer to force of nature

-Gale Force 10: The Life and Legacy of Admiral Beaufort by Nicholas Courtney
+Gale Force 10, by Nicholas Courtney

-influence on history.
+The 19th century must surely be the era when one person could have the biggest influence on history.
 It was a time when fortunes were made and lost, famous battles were fought, whole continents were explored for the first time, new industries sprang up almost overnight, and new scientific discoveries changed the way in which we viewed and travelled the world – and often, the same people were involved in all of them.

 One such pioneer and savant was Rear-Admiral Sir Francis Beaufort (1774–1857).
 Born in Ireland to a family of Huguenot descent, he first went to sea in 1789 onboard the ill-fated British East India Company vessel Vansittart.